-Junior Championships are open to all Horses except those which have obtained a MER in a four star Competition or at the Olympic Games during the preceding or current year.
+Junior Championships are open to all Horses except those which have obtained a MER in a four star CCI5-L Competition or at the Olympic Games or W-CH during the preceding or current year.

 Once an Athlete has taken part in an Eventing Championship for Seniors or in Eventing at a Regional or Olympic Games, he can no longer go back to an Eventing Junior Championship.